joserocha3/startup-super-pack/server/README.md

 List of commands found in `package.json`.
 Most of the actions you need to perform via the command line will be available via these commands.
 These all assume you are in the project root.

-`yarn start` - start development server locally and watch for changes
+`yarn dev` - start development server locally and watch for changes

-`yarn postinstall` - instructions for Heroku, this does not need to be manually executed
+`yarn start` - run contents of `dist` directory

 `yarn build` - output into `dist` directory for production

-`yarn serve` - run contents of `dist` directory
+`yarn heroku-postbuild` - instructions for Heroku, this does not need to be manually executed

 `yarn prisma-generate` - output into `src/generated` directory based on `database` directory contents

 `yarn prisma-deploy` - tells Prisma to take the contents of 'database/datamodel.prisma` and apply them to the database

+`yarn lint` - instructions for `husky`/`lint-staged`, this does not need to be manually executed

 ## Project Structure